-To learn more about the process for course registration for your first term in the MSCM program, be sure to review all of the information below carefully!
+To learn more about the process for course registration for Fall 2016, be sure to review all of the information below carefully!

 - Registration Planning: Get Ready